-Here I put Gujarati Grammar Handwriting Book By JJ This book Most Useful In Class 3 Exams This Book Help to Prepare Talati and other class 3 Exams.
-In this book More then 13+ Topics are covered.
+Here I put Gujarati Grammar Handwriting Book By JJ This book is Most Useful In Class 3 Exams This Book Helps to Prepare Talati and other class 3 Exams.
+In this book, More than 13+ Topics are covered.
 This book Is around 50 paged.
-This book write by two brothers Vishal & Jaydeep
+This book was written by two brothers Vishal & Jaydeep

 Gujarati Grammar Handwriting Book

 LADY GAGA: I had a psychotic break.
 I’ll explain what happened.
 Here’s my brain.
 Right?
 Here’s my center.
 Right?
 And then I was triggered, really badly, in a court deposition, and I just, like, this part of the brain where you stay centered and you don’t disassociate, right?
 It went like this.
 It slammed down.
 And my whole body started tingling, and I started screaming.
 OPRAH: Where were you?
 LADY GAGA: I was in a hospital.
 And it’s very—it’s very difficult to describe what it feels like other than that you first are completely tingling from head to toe, and then you go numb.
 But what is essentially happening is the brain goes, ‘That’s enough.
 I don’t want to think about this anymore.